Friday, November 28, 2025

 According to the statement, Jason Donnell of Autumn Games has stated that the next chapter of Skullgirls development is gonna be big and Autumn is stepping up to leading the development of Skullgirls.
 But how is this chapter big?
 Let's take a dive into the post.

-I'm back with another standalone Skullgirls post.
+I'm back with another standalone Skullgirls post that I felt driven to make.
 Also, as you can see, it has been a year since my father died and will soon be a year since I attended at my father's funeral at my old stomping grounds.
 But let's not talk about that and move on to something very interesting.
 Anyway, let's get right into the post.

 Autumn Games has owned the rights of the Skullgirls IP from the get-go.
-For years, they have worked behind the scenes as the unwavering backbone of Skullgirls, ensuring its grouth.
-They have been working with multiple teams like Reverge Labs, Lab Zero Games, Future Club and Hidden Variable, before they quit Skullgirls development of course.
-Now, before I tell you what happened to Hidden Variable and why they quit Skullgirls development, I like to rewind back to the point where Hidden Variable took over for 2nd Encore's development.
+For years, they have worked behind the scenes as the unwavering backbone of Skullgirls with multiple teams like Reverge Labs, Lab Zero Games, Future Club and Hidden Variable, who is no longer involved in Skullgirls development.
+Now, before I tell you why Hidden Variable quit Skullgirls development, I like to rewind back to the point where Hidden Variable took over for 2nd Encore's development.

 Back in 2020, the developers had left Lab Zero Games because of Mike Z's behavior and went on to form their own development studio dubbed thee Future Club.
 This is a development studio they formed and it's basically the same people without Mike Z. They also stepped up for the development of the Skullgirls IP with Hidden Variable because they stated that they planned to work with the people who left Lab Zero, which is a great thing.
 Back in 2021, the next chapter of Skullgirls development has began with the Season 1 Pass that contains four new characters.
 Back in 2024, the Season 1 Pass containing Annie, Umbrella, Black Dahlia and Marie is complete and the update for the Nintendo Switch and Xbox ports were done and dusted so that they would double their efforts on the general balance patch.
 Originally, they wanted to bring in the additional voice content, but they decided to release it in 2025 for quality so that there wouldn't be problems.
 But what happened, and why we haven't gotten word about them?

 Jason Donnell of Autumn Games had released a statement saying that Skullgirls is more than just a game, it's a passion project.
 They are stepping up to reinvest in the IP.
-To make it even more groundbreaking, Guilds are coming to Mobile later this year and we're getting close to their release as they are in the final stages of testing.
+To make it even more groundbreaking, Guilds are coming to Mobile later this year and they're getting very close to releasing as they are in the final stages of testing.
 That is nice, but that's only just a taste on how Autumn would usurp Skullgirls development.
-Since Autumn is taking over, left over pieces of content such as the third Guest Star being Roxie, additional VO for the Season Pass characters and the second season of the Webtoon adaptation are still on the docket.
 Skullgirls is about to be taken into the next chapter and the Mobile release is going strong that we're even getting more Silver Variants every month and Guilds are getting closer to launch.

 "However, it has become especially clear that we have not been delivering on our promises to you the fans; to bring new characters, stories, features, and game modes in the way you deserved.
 To be blunt, that is why we're making changes now."

 Now, this is something you need to hone in on.
-This means Autumn is making changes to guarantee us to bring in new characters, stories and all that to not just Mobile, but 2nd Encore as well in the way we wanted, so Roxie and the Season 2 Pass are thankfully still on the docket and this is considered as big.
+This means Autumn is making changes to guarantee us to bring in new characters, stories and all that to not just Mobile, but 2nd Encore as well in the way we wanted, so Roxie and the Season 2 Pass are thankfully still on the docket along with the long-awaited English and Japanese Story Mode and combat VO for the Season Pass characters and this is considered as big.
 Just so you know, I don't think that Autumn is gonna poke the bear when it comes to Skullgirls that they wouldn't release new characters or pick up where Hidden Variable left off with development of left over content like additional VO for the Season Pass characters in 2nd Encore until the Guilds are released as Guilds are an extraordinarily long promised feature being the most important one and fair enough.

-See, you would know that the 2nd Encore post from January 20th being the final post before January 21st when Hidden Variable stated that they're no longer involved in Skullgirls development reminds me of the transition between the Walt Disney Television logo to the Buena Vista International Inc. logo.
-However, it did not get as close as it did with the Cartoon Network skull logo.
+See, you would know that the part where Hidden Variable quit Skullgirls development on January 21st after the final post from January 20 the 2nd Encore account posted on X reminds me of the transition between the Walt Disney Television logo to the Buena Vista International, Inc. logo.
+However, nothing has ever got as close as it did with the Cartoon Network skull logo.
 While Autumn taking over Skullgirls' ongoing development is a great deal, there is one thing that could've happened that serves as a silver-lining of all this.

 Now, if I remember correctly, Naughty Dog and Sony had worked together under a licensing deal from Universal to make Crash Team Racing after Sony negotiated between the companies after Universal treated Naughty Dog poorly by turning off the air conditioning to the building, right?
 So, if Future Club was still involved in Skullgirls' development while Hidden Variable is still having a legal dispute with Autumn, then maybe they could negotiate between the companies so that both Hidden Variable and Future Club would work together under a licensing deal from Autumn so that Hidden Variable would have the least amount of contact with Autumn as possible.

-Speaking of making a lampoon out of themselves in both sections, did you know that moderators of the Skullheart forums made a lampoon out of themselves with their pig slop low content post penalty smear, on both the Beta thread and the visual issue reporting thread?
+Speaking of making a lampoon out of themselves in both sections, did you know that moderators of the Skullheart forums made a lampoon out of themselves and ruined people's reputation with their pig slop low content post penalty smear, on both the Beta thread and the visual issue reporting thread?
 I have the link to the post that covers all of that if you're interested.

 Monday, November 3, 2025